Sheyne/comprehend/Links.md

 Example: `[dog] -- is -> red`

-The brackets around dog imply the bracketed object is an instance of `type`, or that # -- type -> dog, where the `#` represents the bracketed object.
+The brackets around dog imply the bracketed object is an instance of `type`, or that `# -- type -> dog`, where the `#` represents the bracketed object.
 And is used in many cases when we are talking about an unnamed object.
 If we had said "Sam is a dog", It could translate to `Sam -- type -> dog`.

 Not all of the objects need to be defined, with unknown objects being represented by a `#`.